 They were once based on rugged pickup trucks, but now the Nissan Pathfinder and Ford Explorer get their DNA from a passenger car.
 Although they're officially crossovers, both have retained much of their original capability while adding decent efficiency and manueverability to the mix.

 Given their revised roles in the marketplace, which is better positioned to assume family-hauling duties?

 Why We Like the Pathfinder

 The Pathfinder lost 500 pounds in its transition to a crossover, but it's hard to tell where it went.
-The interior seats seven adults in impressive comfort, even in the third row.
-With the seats neatly folded, there's 80 cubic feet of cargo space.
+The interior seats seven adults in impressive comfort, though its third row is a little cramped for some adults.
+With the seats neatly folded, there's 79.8 cubic feet of cargo space.
 The Pathfinder's 5,000-pound towing capacity isn't too far below the old model's.

 Why We Like the Explorer

-The standard 290-horsepower 3.5-liter V6 provides commendable overall performance, although buyers can choose a 240-horsepower turbocharged four-cylinder for increased fuel efficiency.
-There's also a new Sport model that carries a potent turbo V6 with 385 horsepower in addition to a firmer suspension and more aggressive trim.
+The standard 290-horsepower 3.5-liter V6 provides commendable overall performance, although buyers can choose a 280-horsepower turbocharged four-cylinder for increased fuel efficiency with a minimal drop in output.
+There's also a new Sport model that carries a potent turbo V6 with 365 horsepower in addition to a firmer suspension and more aggressive trim.
 Notably, the Explorer's available all-wheel drive system allows drivers to select one of four road conditions for optimal traction.

 The Best of Both

 Both crossovers have a pleasant, car-like demeanor that should play well with most families.
 The Pathfinder gets the nod for efficiency, while the Explorer scores on overall sophistication.

 The Explorer's high content and refined interior make it a standout in this class.